 Blood found under the victim's fingernails was tested for DNA.
 It was male in origin and excluded him as the donor.
 Moreover, a pubic hair recovered during autopsy excluded him as the perpetrator.

-Two days later the trial judge Fred Edwards issued a new death warrant for Swearingen, and has set the fourth execution date for February 27, 2013.
+Two days later then trial judge Fred Edwards issued a new death warrant for Swearingen, setting the fourth execution date for February 27, 2013.

 Thank you all very much for your support and welcome to this site.